Azure-Samples/function-app-arm-templates/function-app-deployment-slot/README.md

 + **Microsoft.Web/sites/slots**: The deployment slot for the function app.

+For swapping the 2 slots, it is recommended to have a separate template which can run after this template runs successfully with ZipDeploy and deployment slot has been tested (if any testing steps involved).
+Here is the template for swapping: [Use ARM templates to swap deployment slots - Azure App Service](https://azure.github.io/AppService/2019/10/02/Swap-slots-with-arm-templates.html)

 ### ZipDeploy Extension

 The Zip Deploy extension is added for "deployment" slot along with recommended app setting `WEBSITE_RUN_FROM_PACKAGE=1` to mount the zip package for deployment.
 This is the recommended path for deployment, except for [Linux Consumption Plan](/function-app-linux-consumption)